katmore/clientcal/README.md

 php bin/config-update.php --help
 ```

-For example, to create a new user with the username "my_user" (you will be prompted for a password):
+To create a new user with the username "my_user" (you will be prompted for a password):
 ```sh
 php bin/config-update.php add my_user
 ```